ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 Building the site from scratch also provided a time to touch up some bits, shave old CSS (bye bye browser prefixes), use a new serif font, and try out new CSS tools.

-But perhaps my favorite change related to styles comes from using Svelte: components automatically [come with scoped CSS](https://svelte.dev/docs/svelte-components) to that component! 😮 So you don't need CSS modules, Tailwind, or even [cascade layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers).
+But perhaps my favorite change related to styles comes from using Svelte: components automatically [come with scoped CSS](https://svelte.dev/docs/svelte-components) (via scoped classed) to that component! 😮 So you don't need CSS modules, Tailwind, or even [cascade layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers).

 Of the new CSS features, using CSS nesting feels the most refreshing.
 Paired with using CSS variables, 99% of my use cases for CSS pre-processors are accounted for (variables within media queries are the missing 1%).
 Since this website doesn't get much traffic, I'm not even providing a fallback since it's [pretty well supported](https://caniuse.com/css-nesting).